Writing, editing, spiritual directing, mentoring, singing, jewelry making, skiing curly-haired gal with glasses

 University of Washington (Seattle, Washington) editing certificate

-She also earned her SEO copywriting certification for Success Works (the only industry indorsed program), and spiritual director certification from the Benedictine Monastery of the Risen Christ in San Luis Obispo, California.
+She also earned her SEO copywriting certification from Success Works (the only industry-endorsed program) and certification as spiritual director from a Benedictine Monastery in San Luis Obispo, California.

 The intuitive mind is a sacred gift and the rational mind is a faithful servant.